 POLITICIANS TALK PAUL WORKS*

 Paul will work transparently to better Chicagoans’ quality of life.
-He will ensure children’s access to sustainably-funded, high-quality schools, eliminate the threat of lead in the water, and improve the city’s infrastructure, from internet services to bike lanes.
+He will ensure children’s access to sustainably-funded, high-quality schools and veterans' access to city services, eliminate the threat of lead in the water, and improve the city’s infrastructure, from internet services to bike lanes.
 LEARN MORE

 Paul will provide the Police Department with the resources and support needed to dramatically improve the low homicide clearance rate.
 This will be accomplished by maintaining a force of 14,000 officers to ensure beat integrity and a stronger relationship with the community.
 This will include a minimum 1,200 Detectives, five detective divisions, and the hiring of a minimum of 400 retired officers to provide investigative support.
 LEARN MORE

 Using his experience managing billion dollar budgets and an innovative approach to potential city income sources – Opportunity Zones, TIFs, and federal funds – Paul will finance economic opportunity for all of Chicago.
 LEARN MORE

 *PAUL’S FIVE-POINT PLAN FOR CHICAGO

 *Wage a war against violent crime to make our neighborhoods safer by getting violent criminals off the streets

 *Invest in Chicago, prioritizing long-neglected areas of the city, to create economic opportunities and bring jobs to ALL of the city’s neighborhoods